Natural Selection Unfriends Darwin

 Malarial Evolution Nightmare

-Malaria 3 (1)Evolution paradigms increasingly struggle to survive under the weight of new scientific evidence.
+Malaria 3 (1)Evolutionary paradigms are increasingly struggling to survive under the weight of new scientific evidence.
 The malarial evolution nightmare is the latest.
 “Think of a deck of cards,” said Dan Larremore in an interview with Quanta Magazine science writer Veronique Greenwood.

 “Now, take a pair of scissors and chop the 52 cards into chunks.
 Throw them in the air.
 Card confetti rains down, so the pieces are nowhere near where they started.
 Now tape them into 52 new cards, each one a mosaic of the original cards.
 After 48 hours, repeat.”